overset/clock-calendar/README.md

 This leverages the Electron BrowserView to display a persistent clock on the top and another BrowserView that loads Google Calendar.
 This is a useful tool for workflow when using a tablet as an external display to have an always-visible calendar with a larger clock help avoid missing meetings.
 My current workflow has a tablet on a stand between keyboard and primary display to make the calendar and clock easy to view which is especially useful for those with many meetings throughout the day.

+This is a much cleaner version avoiding cross-site scripting issues the previous version I was running daily for years.
+Prior version relied on script injection and DOM manipulation which was destined to fail with Trusted Types gaining traction.

 ### Known Issues

 * Right Click on clock immediately crashes Electron and appears to only happen since it is decorated as `-webkit-app-region: drag` style to allow it to drag the app window